oucs4440/Twig_tools/README.md

 # Created for a Data Communications Project
-Professor: Dr. Ostermann, EECS department at Ohio University
+Professor: Dr. Ostermann, EECS department at Ohio University<br>
+Tools provided by our GA: Silas Springer

 ## Project expectations:
 This assignment is intended to tie together all of the concepts that we’ve discussed so far.
 You’re going to